Land, Sea, And Air: What You Must Know About Fossil Fuels And Their Effects on the Environment

 5

-Accidents, Waste, and Spillage Pollute Our Waterways
+Accidents, Waste, And Spillage Pollute Our Waterways

 Oil, natural gas, and coal all pollute our waterways.
 Oil spills are the most visible form of destruction, but coal mining releases untold quantities of toxic runoff into lakes and streams, polluting freshwater supplies.
 Moreover, fracking has similar effects.